The most valuable skill in the world is learning how to become a respected thought leader.

 Talent, chance or background alone are not enough, but discipline in overcoming resistance is.

-Because essentially, internal resistance keeps us from becoming a true expert.
-We spend years (and usually a lot of money) getting a certificate or degree without being able to respond to the fact that the world has changed in the meantime.
+Because essentially, inner resistance keeps us from becoming a true expert.
+We spend years (and usually a lot of money) trying to get a certificate or degree without being able to respond to the fact that the world has changed in the meantime.
 The full-time expert is far from being a thought leader.

-I have spent 20 years of my life in formal education (school, university, doctorate).
-Only to realize that almost everything I know and that is relevant to my profession I learned self-taught.
+I have spent 20 years of my life in formal education (school, university, PhD).
+Only to realize that I have learned almost everything I know that is relevant to my profession through self-tuition.

 1. trust your perception, awaken your curiosity, go deeper.